madewithlove/elasticsearcher/docs/query-building.md

 $results = $query->getResults();
 ```

-## Using buildin filters
+## Using abstract filters

-We have a set of buildin filters that build chunks of the body for you.
+We have a set of buildin abstract filters that build chunks of the body for you.
 If you have filters or body chunks that are
 repeated in multiple queries, you can create your own project filters, they only need to extend the `FilterAbstract` class.

 ```php